dyegoe/awss/CONTRIBUTING.md

 # Contributing

 Contributions are welcome, and they are greatly appreciated!
 Every little bit helps, and credit will always be given.
+For major changes, please open an issue first to discuss what you would like to change.

 You can contribute in many ways: